 To receive these damages, the family or trustee has to prove that a pecuniary loss has been suffered, meaning there has been a loss of money or something else of value as a direct result of the loved one’s death.
 In Minnesota, this includes emotional and physical losses in addition to monetary deprivation.

 For the family, civil damages are the only remedy that they can pursue.
 If a criminal case is to be brought against the offender, that job is left to the prosecuting attorney.
 Should this occur, the defendant may face jail time, probation, or some other form of criminal compensation.
 That is not to say that it must be one or the other.
-A civil lawsuit can be brought against the offender even if a criminal case is in progress and vice versa with a criminal defense attorney in Denver.
+A civil lawsuit can be brought against the offender even if a criminal case is in progress and vice versa.

 Is there a time limit to file?